kanya-approve/oracle-talos-example/README.md

 Why this repository uses it:

-- After Flux bootstrap, the repository fetches the Sealed Secrets public certificate and commits it into the Flux repository.
+- The current Terraform workflow fetches the Sealed Secrets public certificate and commits it into the Flux repository.
 - That gives downstream GitOps workflows a starting point for managing encrypted secrets in Git instead of handling raw secret manifests.
+- This is an opinionated default, not a hard requirement for the overall platform design.
+- If you prefer an external secret store, a cloud secret manager integration, SOPS, Vault, External Secrets Operator, or another approach, you can replace this part of the workflow with the secret-management model you prefer.

 ### `talosctl`